nonoo/coduo-bsp-recompiler/README.md

 ## About vehicles

 They are defined in the `Entities lump (29)`.
 There can be multiple vehicle entries and one collision map for each vehicle type.
+You can get map coordinates in the game with the `/viewpos` console command.

 The collision map points to a model in the `Model lump (27)`.
 The model has one or more brushes so it points to the `Brushes lump (4)`.
 Each brush has